 Anthony Zunino is an AIA Architect and founding partner of Zuberry Associates (a New York based real estate firm specializing in the purchase and adaptive reuse of 19th Century commercial buildings in NY and surrounding communities); former chairman of the Board of Trustees of Grace Church School, former chair of the Board of Directors of the Greenwich Village Society of Historic Protection, and former board member of The Classic Stage Company; adviser of the Kent Land Trust, board chair of The New York Studio School, on the board of The Greenwich Village Society of Historic Preservation and is an adviser of the Kent Center School Scholarship Fund; resides with his wife Sally Auer in Kent, Connecticut.

-George S. Logan Director, Environmental Management and Government Relations, Aquarion Water Company; formerly responsible for leadership and support roles in all aspects of water utility engineering, supervision of Aquarion’s land survey, CAD drafting and design functions, and corporate purchasing for the company; executive officer on the boards of Griffin Health Services Corporation, Junior Achievement of Western Connecticut; member of Greater Valley Chamber of Commerce and Central Connecticut Coastal YMCA; former chair of the State of Connecticut African-American Affairs Commission; resides with his wife Lisa in Ansonia, Conn.
+George S. Logan, Director, Community Relations, Aquarion Water Company; formerly responsible for leadership and support roles in all aspects of water utility engineering, supervision of Aquarion’s land survey, CAD drafting and design functions, corporate purchasing, environmental management and government relations for the company; executive officer on the boards of Griffin Health Services Corporation and Central Connecticut Coast YMCA; member of Greater Valley Chamber of Commerce and Junior Achievement of greater Fairfield County; former chair of the State of Connecticut African-American Affairs Commission; and served four years in the Connecticut State Senate (2017-2020); resides with his wife Lisa, children Hunter and Tracey in Ansonia, Connecticut.